 If the seller owns the car outright, and no one else has an interest in it, the seller has clear title to the car.

 The Personal Property Security Register (PPSR) records details of security interests against vehicles and it indicates whether or not there is a security interest over a car.
 The PPSR lets you see who, apart from the seller, has a claim over the car that must be satisfied before you can obtain clear title to it.

 A purchaser normally obtains clear title to a car unless a security interest is registered on the PPSR.
 If that interest is registered, then the purchaser’s title is subject to the priority of the registered security interest.
 Consequently, if you are buying a used car privately, you must inspect the PPSR, otherwise you risk losing the car.

 To obtain information from the PPSR, you must give the car’s VIN or chassis number.
 Make sure you get these details directly from the car, not from the seller.
 Check that these details match the details on the registration certificate, before calling the PPSR.

-If, on inspecting the register, you find that the seller does not have clear title to the car, you should not enter into a An agreement that the law will enforce. to buy the car (unless prior to, or as a part of, that contract the seller satisfies the claim that the security interest holder has on the car; you should ensure that this aspect of the contract is in writing, and not rely on verbal assurance by the seller that the security interest A document that sets out what a person wants to happen to their money and other property after they die. be discharged).
+If, on inspecting the register, you find that the seller does not have clear title to the car, you should not enter into a contract to buy the car (unless prior to, or as a part of, that contract the seller satisfies the claim that the security interest holder has on the car; you should ensure that this aspect of the contract is in writing, and not rely on verbal assurance by the seller that the security interest will be discharged).
 You should contact the security interest holder directly if unsure about the seller’s arrangements and, if doubts remain, look elsewhere for a car.

 To protect your interests and to prove you checked the PPSR prior to purchase, you must get a certificate from the PPSR (containing information from the register about the car to be purchased) before handing over any money to the seller.